(C) 2014 G. Forrest Cook

 This version of the 6U8A amp was originally part of my House Finch Direct Conversion Tube Receiver project, but was separated into a stand-alone unit.

-This device uses high voltages including 120VAC and 250VDC.
+This device uses high voltages including 120VAC and up to 250VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power supply should always be disconnected and the B+ line should be shorted to ground when working on the amp.

 Power Input - 6.3VAC filament and 160-250VDC B1+ Audio Input - 1M Impedance Speaker Output - 8 ohms, 100mW max